psusecurity/psusecurity.github.io/README.md

 ## Helpdesk

-If you have any questions, please do not hestiate to send emails to: <s2istnsa@gmail.com>
+If you have any questions, please do not hesitate to send emails to: <s2istnsa@gmail.com>

 ## Preparation